Translations

 As an extra commodity, if textdomain is nil, it is assumed to be "" instead.

-• minetest.translate(textdomain, str, ...) translates the string str with the given textdomain for disambiguation.
+• core.translate(textdomain, str, ...) translates the string str with the given textdomain for disambiguation.
 The textdomain must match the textdomain specified in the translation file in order to get the string translated.
 This can be used so that a string is translated differently in different contexts.
 It is advised to use the name of the mod as textdomain whenever possible, to avoid clashes with other mods.
 This function must be given a number of arguments equal to the number of arguments the translated string expects.
 Arguments are literal strings -- they will not be translated.

 local name = player:get_player_name()

-minetest.chat_send_player(name, S("Hello @1, how are you today?", name))
+core.chat_send_player(name, S("Hello @1, how are you today?", name))

 end)